Keyboard shortcuts

 cade’s dotfiles

 Personal dotfiles for macOS and Linux.
-One command bootstraps a complete dev environment – idempotent, safe on shared NFS home directories across CPU architectures.
-No sudo required on Linux.
+One command bootstraps a complete dev environment — idempotent, no sudo on Linux, and (optionally) safe on shared NFS home directories across CPU architectures.

 curl -fsSL https://raw.githubusercontent.com/cadebrown/dotfiles/main/bootstrap.sh | bash